dontrabrown/dashboard-widgets/README.md

-Newscoop Widgets
+Dashboard Widgets
 ================

+Dashboard Widgets system builded on top of Symfony components.
+Allow 3d party developer to build widets for your application dashboard.
+Each widgets can have controllers, views, entities, each widget must have repository and can be installed with Composer.

-This library is based on Petr Jasek code form Newscoop.
+This library is based on Petr Jasek code form [Newscoop][3].

 ## Goals: